-Top Things to Know Before Moving to New Haven, CT [2021 Guide]
+Top Things to Know Before Moving to or Living in New Haven, CT [2021 Guide]

 Table of Contents

 Are you thinking about relocating to New Haven, CT?
 Here are the most important things to know before finalizing your big move.

 Living in New Haven, CT: What to Know Before You Move?

 New Haven County is situated just north of the vast Long Island Sound, approximately 80 miles northeast of New York City.
 With nearly 900,000 inhabitants, it’s the third-most populous county in Connecticut.
 Its largest city by population size is New Haven.

 New Haven is nicknamed the “Elm City” because it was the location of the first tree planting program in the United States.
 This Ivy League community has a median housing price of $196,600 and a median household income of $41,142.